Updated on 6/06/2026

 7. How did Gandhiji help the peasants of Champaran?

 Ans.
 Gandhiji fought a long battle for the poor peasants of Champaran.
 At last, after one year he was able to get justice for them.
 Gandhiji worked on the social level also.
-He arranged of education, health and hygiene for the poor peasants and for their families.
+He arranged education, health and hygiene for the poor peasants and for their families.

 8. Who was Louis Fischer?
 What did Gandhiji tell him?

 Ans.
 Louis Fischer was an American writer.
-He was friend and follower of Gandhiji.
+He was a friend and follower of Gandhiji.
 In 1942, he visited Gandhiji at his ashram in Sevagram.
 Gandhiji told him how in 1917, he decided to fight against the British officers.

 10. How was the condition of sharecroppers of Champaran?

 Ans.
 The condition of the sharecroppers was very bad.
 They were feared to grow Indigo.
 They were very poor and illiterate.
 There were no good sources of food and other things.
-They were living in miserable condition.
-They were no so educated so they did not know more about cleanliness and sanitation.
+They were living in miserable conditions.
+They were not so educated so they did not know more about cleanliness and sanitation.
 Gandhiji motivated them about cleanliness and sanitation.
 Gandhiji also taught them a lesson about self-reliance.

 1. How did Gandhiji win the battle of Champaran?

-Important Spellings & word-meanings
+Important Spellings

 Spellings